You can treat the symptoms of adult ADHD with medications, counseling, or both. You’ll work with your doctor to figure out what’s best for you.

 Counseling can also teach you ways to remember things better and show you how to use calendars and date books to give your days structure.

-Over time your symptoms may change, and treatments that work at first might stop working.
+Over time, your symptoms may change, and treatments that worked at first might stop working.
 Your doctor and counselor will help you work through these changes by tweaking your treatment plan.

 There are things you can do on your own, too.

 - Get regular exercise.

 - Find ways to manage your stress, like meditation or yoga.